launica2303/AnalyticsFinalProject/README.md

 •	May be confused or disoriented or developed a substance dependency
 •	Most have developed a trauma bond with their trafficker giving them a feeling of a strong emotional bond.
 Has a strong neurological impact on victims and is more powerful than a physical constraint.

+## Does Gender play a role in human trafficking?
+Though it seems that mostly women and young girls are affected by sexual trafficking, it is believed that males are just as victimized as females.
+Unfortunately, due to embarrassment or shame, most will not come forward more so than females.
+Male victims are often recruited directly by buyers rather than a third-party trafficker.
+This gives most victims a sense of agency, which makes them feel in control of the situation therefore they do not feel as though they are being victimized.
+Most are drawn in by the buyer who is offering to meet their needs and provides them with a sense of belonging.
+Labor trafficking is the area males are not as ashamed to come forward.

 ### What ways are people targeted by traffickers?
 Labor: